 Therefore, if you’re looking at PSLF logically as an investment professional would, you need to be staying on the program if your savings are significant.

-Now Prepare Your Finances Like Trump Repealing PSLF is Happening Tomorrow
+Prepare Like Trump Repealing PSLF is Happening Tomorrow

 Borrowers in the first group will have debt to income ratios below 2.
-They will refinance their loans with a lender like the ones in my sidebar above.
-Then, they’ll get the lowest interest rate they can and pay it back.
+They will refinance their loans and pay back their debt if PSLF went away.

 Set Yourself Up For Success Regardless of What Happens with PSLF

 Trump repealing PSLF would be bad news for a large number of borrowers.
 That said, it doesn’t have to be a disaster.
 Plan for PSLF with your loan repayment strategy.
 Fill out the PSLF certification form.
 Maybe consider submitting it every 6 months instead of every year.

 If you stop building progress towards tax free loan forgiveness, you’re giving up the potential future savings that could very well happen.
 We’re all probably going to be dealing with higher tax rates in the future anyway, so you might as well get all the benefits you’re eligible for.